 In its adult form, the Goldfinch is unmistakable with its red, white and black face, plus distinctive bright yellow wing stripe.
-This is a sociable bird, with small breeding colonies often formed, and outside of the breeding season nearly always seen in flocks and often with other species of finch.
+Goldfinches are a sociable bird, with small breeding colonies often formed, and outside of the breeding season nearly always seen in flocks and often with other species of finch.
 Along with its beautiful plumage, the Goldfinch has a delightful song.
-In gardens, the species is relatively easy to attract with niger seed and sunflower hearts.
+In gardens, Goldfinches are relatively easy to attract with niger seed and sunflower hearts.
 The Latin name for the Goldfinch is Carduelis carduelis.

-The wingspan of the goldfinch is around 24cm and length of the bird is 12cm, which makes the species an average sized finch.
-Juvenile Goldfinches do not have the red face, though they’re still relatively easy to identify as they do have the yellow wing stripe, plus are always seen with adult birds of the same species.
+The wingspan of the Goldfinch is around 24cm and length of the bird is 12cm, which makes the species an average sized finch.
+Juvenile Goldfinches do not have the red face, though they’re still relatively easy to identify as they do have the yellow wing stripe, plus are nearly always seen with adult Goldfinches.

 The plumage of male and female goldfinches is almost identical, with this meaning that the sexes are hard to tell apart.
-The red on the face of the female goldfinch doesn’t extend quite so far behind the eye as on the male bird.
-There is a fair bit of variation in this so it isn’t a guaranteed way of telling male and female apart.
+The red on the face of the female Goldfinch generally doesn’t extend quite so far behind the eye as on the male bird, but there is a fair bit of variation in this so it isn’t a guaranteed way of telling male and female Goldfinches apart.

 What sound does a Goldfinch make?